Sant Llorenç des Cardassar

-Sant Llorenç des Cardassar (/ca/) is a small municipality on Mallorca, one of the Balearic Islands, Spain.
+Sant Llorenç des Cardassar (/ca-ES-IB/) is a small municipality on Mallorca, one of the Balearic Islands, Spain.

 History

 The Punta de n'Amer Castle was built in the 17th century.
 Sant Llorenç des Cardassar was part of the municipality of Manacor, until 1892.

 Sant Llorenç des Cardassar was the tragic scene of flash floods on the night of 9 October 2018, in which 13 people died.
 Some 400 troops of the Spanish Army, Civil Guard, firemen, local police, and Civil Protection were mobilized to help trapped people and locate those missing.
 More than 200 people slept in shelters that were set up for those affected.

 Geography

 Sant Llorenç is 34 mi east of Palma de Mallorca, the island's capital.
 The municipality, on the eastern coast of the island of Mallorca, adjoins the municipalities of Manacor, Petra, Artà and Son Servera.
 Inland, the municipality contains the town centre of Sant Llorenç and the village of Son Carrió.
 On the coast, within the municipality, are Sa Coma, the northern part of s'Illot, and the southern part of Cala Millor, which are all beachside tourist areas.
 The Punta de n'Amer, a headland at the eastern end of the municipality, separates the beaches of Cala Millor and Sa Coma.